Camp Coffee

-Camp Coffee is a brand of coffee and chicory syrup from the United Kingdom.
-Originally intended as a concentrate that could be diluted to make coffee for drinking, it is now primarily used in baking.
+Camp Coffee is a brand of coffee-and-chicory syrup from the United Kingdom.
+Originally intended as a concentrate that could be diluted to make coffee for drinking, it has since been primarily used in baking.
 It was first produced in 1876 by Paterson & Sons Ltd, in Glasgow.

 In 1974, Dennis Jenks merged his business with Paterson to form Paterson Jenks plc.
 In 1984, Paterson Jenks plc was bought by McCormick & Company.
 McCormick UK Ltd assimilated Paterson Jenks into the Schwartz brand.
-Camp is now produced in Paisley, Renfrewshire.
+Camp is produced in Paisley, Renfrewshire.

 Description

 The ingredients of Camp Chicory & Coffee are sugar, water, chicory extract (25%) and dried coffee extract (4%).

 Camp is a dark brown, syrupy liquid.
 It has a smooth flavour of chicory and coffee but with a very sweet, predominantly chicory aftertaste.

 For drinking, Camp is generally mixed with hot water or with warm milk in much the same way as cocoa, or added to cold milk and ice to make iced coffee.
 It is commonly found in the baking aisles of supermarkets because it is also used as an ingredient in coffee cakes and other confectionery.

 A similar product is Bushells Coffee & Chicory Essence, from Australia.